The Ultimate Guide for Managing Church Volunteers

 REPOSITION, IF AT ALL POSSIBLE

-If you’ve noticed that they’re not in their element, they probably have as well.
+If you’ve noticed that a volunteer is not in their element, they probably have as well.
 Helping them pivot into a position with more appropriate expectations is a win for everyone—and can offer a potential solution that doesn’t need to hurt anyone’s feelings.

 1. SCHEDULE A PRIVATE MEETING